-- Predoctoral Ph.D. and M.D./Ph.D. (or equivalent) trainees: - Be a graduate student enrolled full-time in an accredited doctoral program; - Will have successfully completed comprehensive examinations or otherwise met candidacy requirements by March 31, 2015. - o Postdoctoral Ph.D., M.D. (or equivalent), and M.D./Ph.D. (or equivalent) trainees: - Will have successfully defended a doctoral thesis or possess an M.D. degree by March 31, 2015; - Will have 4 years or less of postdoctoral fellowship experience by March 31, 2015.
+- Predoctoral Ph.D. and M.D./Ph.D. (or equivalent) trainees: - Be a graduate student enrolled full-time in an accredited doctoral program; - Will have successfully completed comprehensive examinations or otherwise met candidacy requirements by March 31, 2016. - Postdoctoral Ph.D., M.D. (or equivalent), and M.D./Ph.D. (or equivalent) trainees: - Will have successfully defended a doctoral thesis or possess an M.D. degree by March 31, 2016; - Will have 4 years or less of postdoctoral fellowship experience by March 31, 2016.

 - Cost sharing/matching is not an eligibility requirement. - Eligible investigators must apply through an organization.
-Organizations eligible to apply include national, international, for-profit, non-profit, public, and private organizations. - Refer to the General Application Instructions, Appendix 1, for general eligibility information.
+Organizations eligible to apply include national, international, for-profit, nonprofit, public, and private organizations. - Refer to the General Application Instructions, Appendix 1, for general eligibility information.

-D. Funding
+E. Funding

-- The maximum period of performance is 3 years. - The maximum allowable direct costs for the entire period of performance are \$450,000 plus indirect costs for both Established and New Investigators. - If requesting the Qualified Collaborator Option, the maximum allowable direct costs for the entire period of performance are \$600,000 plus indirect costs.
-An application requesting the higher level of funding that does not include a qualified collaborator who meets the specified criteria may be funded at the lower level. - If using the Nested Health Disparity Traineeship Option, additional funding can be requested above the \$450,000 or \$600,000 maximums respective to the standard award or Qualified Collaborator Option.
-The traineeship option provides additional allowable direct costs at a maximum of \$92,500 for a predoctoral trainee or \$115,000 for a postdoctoral trainee plus indirect costs.
-An application requesting a higher level of funding to support this option, but that does not have the option recommended for funding during programmatic review, may be funded at the lower level. - All direct and indirect costs of any subaward (subgrant or subcontract) must be included in the total direct costs of the primary award. - The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum 3 years. - Regardless of the period of performance proposed, the applicant may not exceed the maximum allowable direct costs.
-Indirect costs shall be proposed in accordance with the organization's negotiated rate agreement.
+- The maximum period of performance is 3 years. - The anticipated direct costs budgeted for the entire period of performance will not exceed \$600,000.
+Associated indirect costs can be budgeted in accordance with the organization's negotiated rate.
+No budget will be approved by the Government exceeding \$600,000 direct costs or using an indirect rate exceeding the organization's negotiated rate. - If requesting the Qualified Collaborator Option, the anticipated direct costs budgeted for the entire period of performance will not exceed \$750,000.
+Collaborating organizations should budget associated indirect costs in accordance with each organization's negotiated rate.
+An application requesting the higher level of funding that does not include a qualified collaborator who meets the specified criteria may be funded at the lower level. - If using the Nested Health Disparity Traineeship Option, additional funding can be requested above the \$600,000 maximums respective to the standard award or Qualified Collaborator Option.
+The anticipated direct costs budgeted for the entire period of performance will not exceed \$92,500 for a predoctoral trainee or \$115,000 for a postdoctoral trainee plus indirect costs.
+An application requesting a higher level of funding to support this option, but that does not have the option recommended for funding during programmatic review, may be funded at the lower level. - All direct and indirect costs of any subaward (subgrant or subcontract) must be included in the total direct costs of the primary award. - The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum 3 years.

-Refer to the General Application Instructions, Section II.C.4., for budget regulations and instructions for the Research & Related Budget.
-For all federal agencies or organizations collaborating with federal agencies, budget restrictions apply as are noted in Section II.C.4. of the General Application Instructions.
+Refer to the General Application Instructions, Section II.C.5., for budget regulations and instructions for the Research & Related Budget.
+For all Federal agencies or organizations collaborating with Federal agencies, budget restrictions apply as are noted in Section II.C.5. of the General Application Instructions.